lcvclaudiu/Data/README.md

 ```

 The publication postprocessing used here is collected in `run_one_stats.sh`.
 It checks the expected number of trajectories, writes the overlap and leave-one-window-out diagnostics, and produces the BF5 and BF10 bootstrap tables.

-## Archived data

-The processed tables are the compact, machine-readable record behind the statistical analysis.
-The JSON files preserve the corresponding overlap and MBAR diagnostics.
-The raw production trajectories are not part of this GitHub package because they were not contained in the uploaded source archives used to assemble it.

-A checksum list for all files in this release is provided in `MANIFEST.sha256`.